YunoHost-Apps/searxng_ynh/doc/DESCRIPTION.md

-SearxXNG is a free internet metasearch engine which aggregates results from more than 70 searxh services.
+SearxXNG is a free internet metasearch engine which aggregates results from more than 70 search services.
 Users are neither tracked nor profiled.